methodfive/polkadex-integration-api/Readme.md

 ## polkadex-integration-api

-This project implements the Polkadex API endpoint necessary for integration into CoinMarketCap and CoinGecko.
+This project implements the Polkadex API endpoints necessary for integration into CoinMarketCap and CoinGecko.

 [Polkadex API Documentation for CoinGecko](docs/CoinGecko.md)